For people who are looking for TRADITIONAL Shaolin Kung Fu classes in Las Vegas...

 Now, fighting monks may seem a bit strange to people in Western society, because when you think of religious people like priests you don't visualize them as warriors.

 But, for people living in ancient China, it was quite common for people to practice self-defense, after all, one could not simply call the police if they were attacked.

 Let me be a bit more specific…

 For most of its long history, China was virtually a lawless land.
 There were many tribes of marauding bandits that roamed the countryside looking for easy targets to seize.

-The Shaolin temple had many halls and grounds that would make it a perfect target for theses outlaws.
-Thus out of this very basic need for self protection did this class warrior monks arise.
-Self defense was the motivator that led these pacifists to start learning martial arts.
+The Shaolin temple had many halls and grounds that would make it a perfect target for these outlaws.
+Thus out of this very basic need for self-protection did this class warrior monks arise.
+Self-defense was the motivator that led these pacifists to start learning martial arts.

 These men and women dedicated their lives to a grueling regimen of martial arts training in hopes of reaching the highest levels of inner knowledge.

 They would train for up to 8 hours per day in the martial arts of kung fu, chin na, Shuai Chiao, and tai chi chuan in addition to farming, meditating and studying the scripture of Buddhism and Taoism.